adechlien/Polly/README.md

-# Polly
+# Pollypocket
 ## Description
-Polly is a Python library for calculate and solve lagrange interpolation polynomials.
+Pollypocket is a Python library for calculate and solve lagrange interpolation polynomials.

 ## Dependencies
 - [Sympy](https://www.sympy.org/en/index.html): A Python library for symbolic mathematics.